Uracheri Gurukkanmar

-Gurus were fragrant poets.
-Hence, the area where they lived was later known as Kaviyoor.
-Hermann Gundert heard about them and sought them out to learn Malayalam.
-Gundert had mastered the Malayalam language by inviting Urachery gurus to Illukkunnu where he lived.
-Urachery Gurunathan was also the inspiration for compiling the first dictionary in Malayalam.
+The gurus were poets.
+The lived in a place that became Kaviyoor.
+Hermann Gundert heard about the gurus and sought them out to learn Malayalam.
+Gundert invited the Uracheri gurus to his home in Illikunnu.
+Their teaching about the literary and colloquial aspects of the language resulted in Gundert's publication of the first English-Malayalam dictionary.
 The only surviving monument to these gurus is the house where they lived in Kaviyoor.